garrettxV/sphinx-template/source/chapter2/index.rst

 Once that is done we can build a class based component, and it begins to look like the code below.
-It's important that the export statement isn't forgotten as this is how we export it to the html doc where the application will ultimately be rendered.
+It's important that the export statement isn't forgotten as this is how components are imported to other components.

 .. code-block:: javascript